kamiarkordari/Advanced-Lane-Lines/README.md

 Now, we use the camera parameters that we calculated in the previous step to undistort road image.

-The code for this step is contained in cells #11 of `Project.ipynb`.
+The code for this step is contained in cell #11 of `Project.ipynb`.

-To demonstrate this step, I apply the distortion correction to this test image:
+To demonstrate this step, I apply the distortion correction to a test image.
-![alt text][image2-in]

-Here is the result after distortion correction:
 ![alt text][image2-out]